-Technology-enabled interventions have the potential to improve people's access to useful information, thereby increasing welfare and reducing inequality.
-The benefits of automated delivery of information have been shown in various sectors, such as public health, education, labor, and agriculture.
-Information delivery through mobile phones may hold particular promise in developing-country settings, where access to the internet may be limited or nonexistent, and information barriers can be severe.
+Technology-enabled interventions can improve people's access to useful information, thereby increasing welfare and reducing inequality.
+The benefits of automated delivery of information have been shown in various sectors, such as public health, education, labor, and agriculture.1 Information delivery through mobile phones may hold particular promise in developing-country settings, where access to the internet is still limited2, and information barriers can be severe.

 Automated delivery further enables the customization of both the content and the schedule for delivery.

-In this paper, we study a particular form of customization - the scheduling of delivery of information at a convenient time for the recipient - in the context of an agricultural advisory service in India that serves over one million farmers.2 The service delivers weekly information to farmers via prerecorded telephone calls; the information is customized to the farmer's activities (e.g., geography, land type, seed variety, planting method) at a specific point in the growing season.
+In this paper, we study a particular form of customization - the scheduling of delivery of information at a convenient time for the recipient - in the context of an agricultural advisory service in India that serves over one million farmers.3 The service delivers weekly information to farmers via prerecorded telephone calls; the information is customized to the farmer's activities (e.g., geography, land type, seed variety, planting method) at a specific point in the growing season.

 This project develops, implements, and evaluates a program that targets call times to farmers based on their observable characteristics and history of interaction with the service.
-We find substantial scope for gains from customization, with our preferred estimate suggesting an 8% improvement in user engagement from a baseline of 31 percentage points (pp) relative to a non-optimized policy.
-If we were to implement the policy on the entire user base of farmers, this would translate to additional engagement for approximately 30,000 farmers (over the baseline non-optimized policy) with the service each week.
-Those increased engagements are the first crucial step in farmers' learning and adoption of improved agriculture practices.
-We further identify efficiency-equity trade-offs in the implementation of targeted policies, and we show that a small sacrifice in overall expected outcomes can yield a significant increase in gender equity.
+Our primary outcome for farmer engagement is binary pickup when push calls are made by the service.
+We find substantial scope for gains from customization, with an 8% (Std.
+Err. = 0.94%) improvement in user engagement from a baseline of 31 percentage points (pp) relative to a non-optimized policy.
+If we were to implement the policy on the entire user base of 1.3 million farmers, this would translate to additional engagement for approximately 34,000 farmers (over the baseline non-optimized policy) with the service each week.